norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-button-number.md

 # Set Button Number

 Sets the joystick button number that relates with an input connector.
-For connectors to be useful, they must have a connection with a joystick button.
+For a connector to be useful, must be assigned to it a joystick button.
 This instruction assigns a joystick button number to a physical connector.
-There are 32 input connectors numbered from 1 to 32
+There are 32 input connectors numbered from 1 to 32.

 ## Request